EggTronic/web-audio-visualization-tool/README.md

 # 🎧 audio-visualization-toolkit

 > Lightweight and customizable audio visualization toolkit build up on web audio api.
+> A thin wrapper of Audio Element and Web Audio API.
 > It currently uses canvas2D as the graphic engine, I will implement the ability to use Three.js later.
 >